CDAT/cdat.github.io/index.md

 If you want to get to know us, you can come chat with us on our [developer mail list][dev].
 If you want to get up to speed with the project, our [wiki] is kept up-to-date with what you need to get going.

-<h2 id="info">The UV-CDAT Project</h2>
+<h2 id="info">The CDAT Project</h2>
 <p>
-UV-CDAT builds on the following key technologies:
+CDAT builds on the following key technologies:
 <ol>
-  <li>The Climate Data Analysis Tools (CDAT) framework developed at LLNL for the analysis, visualization, and management of large-scale distributed climate data;</li>
+  <li>The Community Data Analysis Tools (CDAT) framework developed at LLNL for the analysis, visualization, and management of large-scale distributed climate data;</li>
   <li>ParaView: an open-source, multi-platform, parallel-capable visualization tool with recently added capabilities to better support specific needs of the climate-science community;</li>
   <li>VisTrails, an open-source scientific workflow and provenance management system that supports data exploration and visualization;</li>
   <li>VisIt: an open-source, parallel-capable, visual-data exploration and analysis tool that is capable of running on a diverse set of platforms, ranging from laptops to the Department of Energy's largest supercomputers.</li>